ChrisEssery/group-project/Portfolio/Background.md

 Social isolation, Valtora and Hanratt claim, has multiple dimensions.
 According to this definition, social isolation refers to a lack of social interactions with friends, family, and the community [[**2**]](#references).

-Our target group is adults above the age 70.
+Our target group is adults above the age of 70.
 However, we acknowledge that individuals who fall short of this boundary would also benefit from the social engagement derived from playing our game.
 And for our user testing we asked a wide range of users to test our prototype and provide their feedback in our user test survey (see [here](#user-testing) for the results of that survey).

 ### Public health concerns

+Following Valtora and Hanratty, we define loneliness as both a social and emotional phenomenon.
+According to this definition, social loneliness refers to a "subjective negative feeling associated with a lack of social network", and emotional loneliness refers to the "absence of a specific companion"[[**2**]](#references).
 There are several public health concerns linked to loneliness and isolation.
 Let's begin by looking at the health issues.
 The health issues associated with loneliness and isolation range from high blood pressure and suppressed immune function to heart disease, body aches and pains, and headaches.

 The second health concern is mental health issues.
 These issues often arise when a person is lonely and isolated.
 Typically, they will experience increased levels of negative emotions such as anxiety and depression.
-This is a very serious and significant effect, and is closely interconnected with health issues since the adverse effects of poor mental health often impact upon a person's physical health.
-This is because poor mental health can lead to a lack motivation to prioritise self-care and a reduced desire to go outside.
+This is a very serious and significant effect and is closely interconnected with health issues since the adverse effects of poor mental health often impact a person's physical health.
+This is because poor mental health can lead to a lack of motivation to prioritise self-care and a reduced desire to go outside.
 The former is linked to the abovementioned health issues and the latter can lead to melatonin suppression which is linked to insomnia.

 Overall, the impact of mental health problems is nontrivial.
-The increased likelihood for depression can lead to suicidal ideation, a weakened immune system due to a bad diet and lack of exercise, as well as health problems such as heart disease and high blood pressure.
+The increased likelihood of depression can lead to suicidal ideation, a weakened immune system due to a bad diet and lack of exercise, as well as health problems such as heart disease and high blood pressure.

 The third public health concern is cognitive decline.
 As with the previous two health concerns, cognitive decline is intimately tied to poor mental and physical health.
-Without a social network people can experience a decline in their mental acuity, choosing to avoid activities which challenge their minds and promote cognitive development in late adulthood.
-Research shows that some cognitive functions such as remembering vocabulary remain in older age, while others such as conceptual reasoning and memory decline.
+Without a social network, people can experience a decline in their mental acuity, choosing to avoid activities that challenge their minds and promote cognitive development in late adulthood.
+Research shows that some cognitive functions such as remembering vocabulary remain during older age, while others such as conceptual reasoning and memory decline.
 It is very important, therefore, that older adults exercise their minds to avoid cognitive decline [[**3**]](#references).

 ### Can digital games help tackle the health concerns associated with loneliness and isolation?

-Before reviewing existing solutions and identifying the gap in the market with respect to digital games for the elderly, we will look at what science tells about the role digital games can play in tackling loneliness and isolation.
+Before reviewing existing solutions and identifying the gap in the market concerning digital games for the elderly, we will look at what science tells about the role digital games can play in tackling loneliness and isolation.

 According to research by Kaufman et al, digital games offer opportunities for older adults to socialise and engage with each other.
-This, Kaufman claims, improves their emotional states and reduce depression, as well as having social benefits and improved cognitive performance with regard to working memory and attention [[**5**]](#references).
+This, Kaufman claims, improves their emotional states and reduces depression, as well as having social benefits and improved cognitive performance concerning working memory and attention [[**5**]](#references).
 This is something they can do without much difficulty.
 It is also fun, entertaining and provides real value and meaning to their lives.

 <div align="center">